sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-6/Cache-Memory.md

 This can occur when accessing arrays that are a size of a power of 2.

-A problem can be solved with padding the end of each array so that each value at array index `i` now maps to different sets.
+This problem can be solved by padding the end of each array so that each value at array index `i` now maps to different sets.

 ## Set Associative Caches